apache/spark/docs/configuration.md

   <td>6000s</td>
   <td>
      This is set to a larger value to disable the transport failure detector that comes built in to Akka.
      It can be enabled again, if you plan to use this feature (Not recommended).
 Acceptable heart beat pause for Akka.
 This can be used to control sensitivity to GC pauses.
-Tune this along with `spark.akka.heartbeat.interval` if you need to.
+Tune this along with <code>spark.akka.heartbeat.interval</code> if you need to.
   </td>
 </tr>
 <tr>